andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

 "Elapsed time: 561.437815 msecs"
 ```

-As suspected our function is very slow for large input.
+As suspected, the function is very slow for large input.
 This is because each call of `.indexOf` has **O(n)** complexity.
 We can avoid this cost by building a map of values to index.
-This can be done with `(iterate inc 0)` which generates a sequence of numbers starting from 0 which we then `zipmap` to the id values.
+This can be done with `(iterate inc 0)` this generates a sequence of numbers starting from 0 which we then `zipmap` to the id values.

 ```clojure
 (defn hash-map-index-sort [{:keys [items manifest]}]